mbauer83/ANTS/README.md

 application does not set proper z-levels, which means that the triangles representing ants will be obscured by intersecting pheromone-representations.

-Currently, the `SimulationArena` is generic in the the type of `State` of its `Agent`s.
-In languages that don't require concretizing an interface provided as a generic type parameter and/or those with support for union-types, this would not hinder extending the application to support agents with different types of states in the same simulation.
-Since C# does not meet these criteria, this aspect of the application has to be changed to achieve this goal.
-In the future, this aspect will be rewritten to facilitate extending the functionality in the manner specified above.

 Additionally, this solution deliberately avoids using third-party libraries like `MediatR` (which can reduce boilerplate and promote better patterns) in order to demonstrate an approach from first principles.